seannns/uni-notes/IFB103/Design Journal Tasks.md

 		- "How do I go back?"
 (No navigation buttons, only gestures) USER 2:
 		- Similar comments as User 1 on layout/sizing issues
-		- "Maybe have a filter instead of a search bar,"
+		- "Maybe have a filter instead of a search bar, I don't know what all the different coffees are called" (in relation to the Learn screen)

 5. Thematic Data Analysis
 6. Persona